Why it's Time for America to Legalize Marijuana

 A Gateway Drug?

-Studies conducted claim marijuana users may be more prone to alcohol or nicotine abuse.
-However, they also show both nicotine and alcohol users were more likely to move to harder drugs.
-The National Institute on Drug Abuse states: "the majority of people who use marijuana do not use other, "harder" substances".
+Some studies conducted claim marijuana users may be more prone to alcohol or nicotine abuse.
+However, they also show current nicotine and alcohol users were more likely to move to harder drugs.
+The National Institute on Drug Abuse states: "the majority of people who use marijuana don't go on to use other "harder" drugs.

 The idea of people moving from a smaller drug to a larger one comes from the fact that most people start small.
 However, there are many factors that come into play.
 For instance, many users are searching for a specific high and Marijuana doesn't provide the level they are looking for.
-Here they move on to harder drugs while chasing that high.
+They typically move on to harder drugs while chasing that high.

 Benefits of Marijuana

 It might surprise many anti-Marijuana activists to learn that Cannabis has a lot of health benefits.
-It can help in cases of:
+It can be a great help in cases of:

 - Depression: One of the leading causes of teen, (and other), suicide around the world, can be treated using by using pot.
 Sometimes by helping sufferers to stop taking other, more harmful, medications.
 It is linked to dropping at least 6 pills a day, and most times much more.